 The Conservatory is ideal for the Wedding Breakfast in the day, with its extensive views over the local mountain scenery.
 At night, parties in this area will disturb overnight guests in the neighbouring en-suites.
-This can be avoided by holding the evening function in the main building, well away from the guest rooms.
-We confine the noise of the disco and general party hubbub within the thick walls of the castle.
+This is avoided by holding the evening function in the main building, well away from the guest rooms, keeping the noise of the disco and general party hubbub within the thick walls of the castle.
 The only noise that remains, comes from smokers and drinkers congregating outside the front entrance.
 The regular rainfall we seem to get at night helps discourage this!

 There is a large area of cellars under the main function room, adjacent to the theatre, which once housed the Blue Bar.
 This area is partly in use as loos, which are in need of modernising.
 A long term plan (hopefully this decade) involves gutting this entire area, creating a smaller loo area, and a larger restaurant / bar area with its own set of kitchens directly under the existing commercial kitchen.
 This would become the dedicated restaurant for B&B guests, completely independent of any big function.
 With this facility in place we could qualify as a 3 or 4 star hotel.

-I have now been at Craig y Nos for 14 years.
+I have now been at Craig y Nos for 17 years.
 The first decade saw huge amounts of largely unseen work being done, and £3m spent, mostly out of income then being generated by a profitable cleaning franchise.
-The second decade of 2010 – 2020 will see a slow-down in renovation work, mainly because of the recession and there simply not being enough funds.
+The second decade of 2010 – 2020 will see a slow-down in renovation work, mainly due to inadequate surplus funds.

 The Government has managed to avoid the worst of the recession with low interest rates and artificially high housing prices to help create a feeling of wealth.
-However you sometimes wonder whether it would have been better to have a painful crash and then a proper recovery, rather than this long drawn out period of moderate struggle.
+The wealth effect is an illusion as most of are finding out.
+You wonder whether it would have been better to have a painful crash and then a proper recovery, rather than this long drawn out period of just surviving.
 Wales has suffered particularly badly, with property prices almost 50% off their peak, though they had gone up far too high up to 2007.

-Our new B&B couple are getting excellent feedback for their home cooked food and for their hospitality, as are our staff generally.
+We have some live-in staff who are always getting excellent feedback for their food and hospitality, as are our staff generally.

 Everyone working for the castle enjoys what they do and wants to see Craig y Nos succeed.
-Support of the Castle through people coming back for repeat stays, happy guests referring others to the Castle, plus the Members Club, will all help.
+Support of the Castle through people coming back for repeat stays, happy guests referring others to the Castle, will all help.

 Kindly note that the Castle is “A Work In Progress” and if you want to find fault with it, there is plenty to discover.
 We are continually doing renovation works and this is likely to be a permanent feature of castle life.
 Though we are aware of loads and loads of things that really should urgently be done, economic factors are a continual constraint on our desire to do more.